dustinfast/PTC-Sim/README.md

 * py3
 * TrackCircuits - does not allow switch change when track * occupied.
 Aids coll avoidance.
 * bos does not quit start.py on CTRL + C, and only quits from sim_bos on CTRL+C: Turn off the CTRL + C msg.
 Or possibly redirect flask's stdout so exit kills it in sim_bos with a terminate()
-  Use multiprocessing instead of threading where reasonable
+* Use multiprocessing instead of threading where reasonable
+* Move msg spec (folder and readme) to /docs